seebk/PortAudio.jl/README.md

 # close the stream
 close(stream)

-PortAudio.terminate()
 ```

 ## Credits

 Most parts of the low-level PortAudio interface was taken from the [AudioIO.jl](https://github.com/ssfrr/AudioIO.jl) module.